dxpr/DXB-Slider/README.md

     A: Contributions are welcome!
 Please open an issue or submit a pull request.
 Refer to the Contributing section for more details.

+*   **Q: How does DXB Slider handle input on mobile devices?**

+    A: DXB Slider automatically displays the appropriate software keyboard (numeric or decimal) on mobile devices based on the slider's configuration.
+This ensures a smooth input experience for users on touch devices.

+## Mobile Support

+DXB Slider is optimized for mobile devices, providing an enhanced user experience:

+*   The number input field automatically triggers the appropriate software keyboard on mobile devices:
+    *   For whole number inputs, a numeric keyboard is displayed.
+    *   For decimal inputs (when the slider's `step` attribute includes decimals), a decimal keyboard is shown.
+*   The `pattern` attribute ensures that only valid numeric input is accepted.
+*   These optimizations work across modern mobile browsers, including Safari.

 ## Roadmap